APPIC Program Match Number 150912

 Familiarity with the tenets of cognitive behavioral therapy (CBT) interventions and evidence-based treatments for school-age children, adolescents, and their families.

-Experience implementing these interventions with no less than ten school-age or adolescent patients.
+Experience implementing these interventions with no fewer than ten school-age or adolescent patients.